aktersnurra/gustafrydholm.xyz/content/cv.md

 #### Workflow

-I use neovim for all my development, together with dwm as a tiling window manager, and st as the terminal of choice.
+I use neovim for all development, together with dwm as a tiling window manager, and st as the terminal of choice.
 I am very happy with this setup, but would like to improve the workflow with increased tmux usage and git worktrees, à la [ThePrimeagen](https://www.youtube.com/watch?v=GXxvxSlzJdI).